Updated 2026-02-19

 If you need marketing + transactional: Sequenzy

 Sequenzy combines transactional and marketing with AI-powered sequences.
 Native Stripe integration syncs customer data automatically.
-It's $19/mo for 10k emails, including both marketing campaigns and transactional API.
+It's $49/month for 10,000 subscribers (120k emails), including both marketing campaigns and transactional API.

 No SMTP relay, but API-based integration is cleaner for most SaaS.
 See our Mailgun comparison for details.